noeperez/indires_navigation/README.md

+This package has been tested under ROS KINETIC distribution.
+Some issues in ROS MELODIC can arise.
 The package is a **work in progress** used in research prototyping.
 Pull requests and/or issues are highly encouraged.

 [1] Karaman, S., & Frazzoli, E. (2011).
 Sampling-based algorithms for optimal motion planning.
 The International Journal of Robotics Research, 30(7), 846–894. https://doi.org/10.1177/0278364911406761